 “Liberty cannot be caged into a charter or handed on ready-made to the next generation.
 Each generation must recreate liberty for its own times.
 Whether or not we establish freedom rests with ourselves.”

-We salute these women and each of our users for the impact they have made (and will make) in the legal field!
+We at AdaptiBar salute these women and each of our users for the impact they have made (and will make) in the legal field!